authrocket/authrocket-js/authrocket-middleware/README.md

 #### Cookies

 `authrocket-middleware` uses a cookie called `arToken` to persist the token.
-This requires the `cookie-parser` plugin, but nothing else.
+This uses the `cookie-parser` plugin. arMiddleware imports this for you (you may also import your own version directly), but you still need to enable it.
 Customize the settings using `cookie` or `cookieOptions` as described above.

+If disabling cookies with `cookie: false` (see above), `cookieParser` may also be skipped.
+This is generally only appropriate for API-only apps (see below).

 ## Building an API app